mmlynarik/nlp/README.md

 Skip-gram negative sampling embedding model**.
 In the following weeks, topic modelling project will be added.

 # How to run
-- Setting up postgres database in bash terminal (docker is required):
+- Setting up PostgreSQL database and load training data into database table (docker is required):
 ```bash
 make db
 ```